MicrosoftDocs/microsoft-salescopilot-docs/articles/save-additional-details-outlook.md

 ## Configure attachment saving settings

 You can control whether sellers can save attachments along with the email or meeting to CRM.
 When attachment saving is enabled, you can also configure whether all attachments are selected or not by default to be saved to CRM.
 In either case, sellers can choose which attachments to save when they save the email or meeting to CRM.

+> [!NOTE]
+> Saving attachments is not supported when saving recurring meeting series to Dynamics 365.

 **Prerequisite**: Depending on the type of activity that you want to configure, [saving emails or meetings to CRM must be enabled](#enable-or-disable-saving-emails-and-meetings-to-crm).